Kappa Eta Kappa: Founding and early expansion (1923–1941)

-The Alpha chapter purchased a chapter house on South Linn Street in Iowa City in October 1923.
-The chapter incorporated in May 1924.
-In May 1926, Beta chapter purchased a chapter house with eleven rooms on 631 Walnut Street SE in Minneapolis, Minnesotain.
+The Alpha chapter purchased the Tony Smit home at 302 South Linn Street in Iowa City in October 1923, with George C. Johnson of Manning, Iowa, serving as chapter president.
+The chapter incorporated in May 1924, filing articles with the county recorder; the reported officers were George C. Johnson as president, Harlan W. Bowen as vice president and treasurer, and Orville H. Pullen as secretary.
+The incorporation report stated that the chapter had no capital stock and that the members sought unity as a fraternal body rather than incorporation for the purpose of building a house.
+By 1929, contemporary records listed the Alpha chapter at 728 Bowery in Iowa City.

+In 1926, Beta chapter purchased a chapter house at Fulton and Walnut streets SE in Minneapolis, Minnesota.
+A later report identified the house as 631 Walnut Street SE, stated that it was purchased for $14,500, and described it as containing eleven large rooms and a sleeping porch; the same report listed the chapter's then-current quarters at 1807 Fourth Street SE.

 In 1928, the fraternity was a founding member of the Professional Interfraternity Conference (PIC); however, it dropped its membership before PIC merged with the Professional Panhellenic Association to form the Professional Fraternity Association (PFA) in 1977.
+Kappa Eta Kappa was later again listed as a member of the PFA.

 Wartime contraction and revival (1941–1979)

 World War II mobilization reduced Kappa Eta Kappa's enrollments so sharply that by 1944, only two chapters remained active.
-Its national conventions resumed in 1947; with its slow revival culminating in the establishment of Theta at the Milwaukee School of Engineering in 1957.
+Its national conventions resumed in 1947, and its slow revival culminated in the establishment of Theta at the Milwaukee School of Engineering in 1957.

 Co-education and renewed growth (1980–present)

 In 1981, Kappa Eta Kappa voted to admit women.
-The organization now calls itself a professional co-ed science and engineering fraternity and sorority.
 Iota at St. Cloud State University was installed in 1990, and remains active.
-The fraternity joined the Professional Fraternity Association in 2016.

 Kappa Eta Kappa celebrated its centenary with coordinated founders’ day programs.
 Beta hosted a three-day technical symposium and gala in April 2023.
 Delta followed with a Centennial Banquet on October 12, 2024.